 In Uganda, we are helping prevent the spread of diseases by improving the skills of border officials.
 We are supporting the Ministry of Health to provide targeted supervision, on-the-job training and mentoring of 60 health workers at over 40 official points of entry.

 TDDA has facilitated Uganda’s Agriculture Ministry to conduct disease investigations for Rift Valley fever, anthrax and brucellosis among animals, with the aim of predicting and preventing these diseases which threaten human health and food production.
-Also, workshops on the WHO’s Integrated Disease Surveillance and Response framework were provided for national trainers working across Uganda’s public, animal and environmental health organisations and ministries, supporting efforts to reduce deaths from communicable and non-communicable diseases.
+Also, workshops on the WHO’s Integrated Disease Surveillance and Response framework were provided for national trainers working across Uganda’s public, animal and environmental health organizations and ministries, supporting efforts to reduce deaths from communicable and non-communicable diseases.